-Archduke Charles of Austria Statue, Heidenplatz, October 2002.
+Archduke Charles of Austria Statue, October 2002.
 My maiden voyage to Austria certainly didn’t turn out as I’d expected.
 I landed in town with a couple of friends, loaded with ambitious plans for a weekend of high culture.
 But in the end it just didn’t happen.
 I suppose I could blame it on the rain, which didn’t stop coming down from the moment we arrived to the morning we boarded our train back over to Bratislava.
-This shot was taken on our first day, shortly before our visit descended into an almighty pub-crawl.
+This shot was taken on our first day on the square of Heienplatz, shortly before our visit descended into an almighty pub-crawl.

 Forgotten Pub, October 2002.
 I wish I could remember what this place was called, or even some rough approximation of its whereabouts.
 All I can recall is that our pub-crawl started here and the beers kept on coming.
 I’d only just befriended Jon and Ben, fellow teachers at the school I worked at in Bratislava.
 It was a getting to know each other trip and the beginning of what would become great friendships.

 Champions, American Sports Bar, October 2002.
 At some point, already highly inebriated, Ben and I set our minds on finding a place to watch the football match between Slovakia and England, a qualifier for Euro 2004 in Portugal.
 In the end this massive sports bar more than delivered.
 Come full time we were horribly drunk, England had won 2-1 (with goals from Michael Owen) and Ben and I had spent way too much time giving Jon (an American from Nashville) a chaotic explanation of the offside rule using salt and pepper shakers.